boderg/recipe-base/README.md

 ### Colour Scheme

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Explain your colours and the colour scheme.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑
+The colours chosen for the site where as follows;

+- `#e7e9bb and #403b4a` used for main body background, border and button gradients.
+- `#f8ebff and #80c3b2` used for cards and panel background gradients.
+- `#403b4a` used for main text and icons.
+- `#0076662` used for text hover.
-- `#000000` used for primary text.
+- `#e7e9bb` used for icon hover.
-- `#E84610` used for primary highlights.
+- `#ffffff` used for button text,
-- `#4A4A4F` used for secondary text.
+- `#333333` used for button text shadows.
-- `#009FE3` used for secondary highlights.
+- `#ff0000` used for delete button text.

 I used [cssgradient.io](https://cssgradient.io/gradient-backgrounds/) as they have an eye catching button section.

-- I used cssgradient.io to style the buttons on the site.
-These give a kind of metallic look.
+- cssgradient.io was used to style the buttons on the Recipe Base site.
+The gradient chosen gives a kind of metallic look to the buttons.
-- The colours used for the buttons were translated to the borders on the site.
+- The colours used for the buttons were translated to the borders and gradients on the Recipe Base site.
-- I chose the remaining colours by eye to fit with the aesthetic of the site as they worked well with the border and button colours.
+- The remaining colours were then chosen by eye to fit with the aesthetic of the site as they worked well with the borders and button colours.

-Here is a screenshot of the button chosen that influenced the colour direction of the site.
+Here are screenshots of the button choice that influenced the colour direction of the Recipe Base site.

 | Button chosen | Button site |
 | :---: | :---: |
 | ![screenshot](documentation/ux/colour-scheme/button.png) | ![screenshot](documentation/ux/colour-scheme/css-gradient-buttons.png) |

-I've used CSS `:root` variables to easily update the global colour scheme by changing only one value, instead of everywhere in the CSS file.
+CSS `:root` variables were used to easily update the global colour scheme by changing only one value, instead of everywhere in the CSS file.

 ```css
 :root {